quicwg/multipath/draft-ietf-quic-multipath.md

 This extension specifies a new Path Identifier (Path ID), which is an integer between 0 and 2^32 - 1 (inclusive).
 Path identifies are generated monotonically increasing and cannot be reused.

-The Path ID is used to
-address a path in the new multipath control frames, such as PATH_ABANDON {{path-abandon-frame}}, PATH_STANDBY {{path-standby-frame}}}, PATH_AVAILABLE {{path-available-frame}} as well as ACK_MP {{ack-mp-frame}}.
+The same Path ID is used in both directions to address a path in the new multipath control frames, such as PATH_ABANDON {{path-abandon-frame}}, PATH_STANDBY {{path-standby-frame}}}, PATH_AVAILABLE {{path-available-frame}} as well as ACK_MP {{ack-mp-frame}}.
 Further, connection IDs are issued per Path ID.
-Each connection ID is associated with one path identifier but multiple connection IDs can be associated with the same path identifier.
+That means each connection ID is associated with exactly one path identifier but multiple connection IDs are usually issued for each path identifier.

 The Path ID of the initial path is 0.
 Connection IDs which are issued by a NEW_CONNECTION_ID frame {{Section 19.15. of QUIC-TRANSPORT}}